Seifert69/DikuMUD3/README.md

 To open the client

 cd ../www/
-firefox mudenter.html
+firefox index.html

-host = localhost
-port = 4280
-And you'll see the welcome screen in Firefox
+Set the host to your fqdn or localhost and set the port to match mplex (4280 if you used that) And you'll see the welcome screen in Firefox